oneblink/cli/docs/api/hosting-api.md

 ## Setting up the Option Set

 We have the code on the OneBlink Console so now we have to setup our option set.
-On the left tab, we will need to hit "Option Sets" under the "Advanced" heading.
+On the left tab, we will need to hit "Option Sets" under the "Developer" heading.
 After this, you will need to hit the orange "+" button at the bottom right of the screen.

 This will open up a modal as shown below: